arjunvynipadath/docs/README.txt

 If the RPMs already exist, the install.sh script will simply install them onto the local machine without re-building them.

-*** Important Note for Open MPI users ONLY:
-    You must install OFED (run install.sh).
-Building the OFED RPMs is not sufficient.

 4. Building OFED Software RPMs
 ==============================